g-i-wilson/gabrielwilson3.github.io/README.md

 	+------+----------------+----------------+
 	```
 - **Reliable:** data is *appended* to CSV files (O_APPEND) and cannot be deleted.
 "Transform" modifiers such as "Last" (See #API) can be used to return the latest data written.
+- **In-Memory:** In 64-bit age, cost rather than address space is typically limits memory capacity.
+If the growth of your data set is roughly proportional to the size of your organization or company, and the volume of RAM you can afford, then an in-memory database makes sense.

 ![CanoeDB SPA Screenshot](readme_images/CanoeDB_screenshot.jpg)